M.S.

 • Achieve a minimum Science GPA of 3.000 in Anatomy & Physiology I and Anatomy & Physiology II

-Note: Sage regularly accepts transfer credits, but grades for courses taken outside of Sage do not count toward a student’s GPA at Sage.
-However, the OT department will look at all grades for OT Program prerequisites (including those from transfer courses) when considering a student for entry into the graduate program.
-All OT program prerequisite courses (institutional and transfer courses) must be completed with a grade of “C” or higher and the earned science GPA (based on Anatomy & Physiology I & II, and Physics I courses taken at Sage or elsewhere) must equal 3.000 or higher.
+Note: Grades for courses taken outside of Sage do not count toward a student’s cumulative GPA at Sage.
+However, the OT department will look at all grades in the OT Program prerequisite courses (including those from transfer courses) when considering a student for entry into the graduate program.
+All OT program prerequisite courses (institutional and transfer courses) must be completed with a grade of “C” or higher and the earned science GPA (based on Anatomy & Physiology I & Anatomy & Physiology II taken at Sage or elsewhere) must equal 3.000 or higher.
 If transfer courses do not meet this standard, OT program prerequisites may need to be retaken at Sage to meet GPA requirements.

 Program Accreditation

-The Russell Sage College Graduate School Occupational Therapy Program is registered with the NYS Education Department and accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association, 4720 Montgomery Lane, Bethesda, MD 20824-1220, 301/652-2682.
-The most recent reaccreditation was granted in April 2007 for a ten-year period.
-Upon graduation students are eligible to sit for the national certification exam that is administered by the National Board for Certification in Occupational Therapy (NBCOT).
-In addition, most states require licensure in order to practice occupational therapy, however state licenses are usually based on the results of the national certification exam.
-A felony conviction may affect a student’s placement in fieldwork settings, or a graduate’s ability to sit for the certification exam or to attain state licensure.
+The Russell Sage College Master of Science in Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is 301-652-AOTA and its web address is www.acoteonline.org.
+The most recent reaccreditation was granted in December 2016.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Total Credits